-The Partnership has a more than 90-year legacy of an unwavering commitment to the highest standards for safety and outstanding customer service.
+The Partnership has an almost 95-year legacy of an unwavering commitment to the highest standard for safety and outstanding customer service.
 From our origins as a family-owned business in 1928, we have maintained a family-oriented culture with deep roots in each of the local communities we serve.
 Our SuburbanCares corporate pillar highlights our continued dedication to philanthropic endeavors through the Partnership's national partnership with the American Red Cross and countless local community sponsorships and events, as well as the many employee-focused initiatives that differentiate the Partnership as a great place to work.
 This pillar is supported by the tagline, "Suburban cares about our people and the communities we serve."

-During the fiscal year ended September 25, 2021, the Partnership placed a specific focus on partnering with organizations that provide much needed assistance to women and children in underserved communities throughout our operating footprint with food, shelter, educational supplies and many other essential items.
+During the fiscal year ending September 24, 2022, the Partnership placed a specific focus on partnering with organizations that provide much needed assistance in underserved communities throughout our operating footprint with food, shelter, educational supplies and many other essential items.
 We also entered into a partnership with the United States Army's Partnership for Youth Success ("PaYS") program, which guarantees soldiers an interview and possible employment within the Partnership upon completion of their service, and includes the Partnership in recruiting functions, community events and various outreach initiatives undertaken through the PaYS program.
-This year, our SuburbanCares activities were recognized by NJ Biz as a finalist for Corporate Citizen of the Year.
-We also expanded our efforts to support the American Red Cross, especially given the need for blood donations during the pandemic.
+This year, our SuburbanCares activities were recognized by S&P Global - Platts Global Energy Awards as a finalist for Corporate Impact - Sustained Commitment.
+We also continued our ongoing support of the American Red Cross.